azurepocmain/fabricpocmain.github.io/articles/semantic-model-auto-refresh-after-failure.md

 This document outlines a structured approach for implementing advanced retry logic and notification mechanisms for semantic model refresh operations, specifically tailored for the
 Microsoft Fabric Capacity Metrics semantic model.
 The outlined solution is adaptable for other semantic models and workspaces as well.
 The implementation will provide comprehensive logs to diagnose job failures and enable automated retry attempts.
-Key prerequisites include assigning a capacity to the Microsoft Fabric Capacity Metrics app.
+Key prerequisites include assigning a capacity to the Microsoft Fabric Capacity Metrics workspace.
 Additionally, this solution requires the integration of an Azure Automation account for executing
-Python scripts, Azure Log Analytics for running remote KQL queries from Eventhouse, and Azure Monitor for setting up alert rules and web hook for the retry logic.
+Python scripts API, Fabric Data Factory Pipeline, Azure Log Analytics for running remote KQL queries from Eventhouse, and Azure Monitor for setting up alert rules and web hook for the retry logic.
 These components collectively ensure a robust and reliable refresh process.

-It is important to reiterate that this solution is contingent upon the Microsoft Fabric Capacity Metrics application having an assigned capacity, as the functionality may not operate effectively without this prerequisite.
+It is important to reiterate that this solution is contingent upon the Microsoft Fabric Capacity Metrics workspace having an assigned capacity, as the functionality may not operate effectively without this prerequisite.

 _______________________________________________________________________________________

 ## Steps ##